NETWAYS/foreman-training/provisioning/05_discovery.md

 ****

-### Run the Foreman installer to install the Discovery plugin and download the image
+### Run the Foreman installer to install the Discovery plugin for Foreman and the Smart Proxy and download the image

 Add the parameters to enable the Discovery plugin and download the image to the Foreman installer

-    # foreman-installer --enable-foreman-plugin-discovery --foreman-plugin-discovery-install-images=true
+    # foreman-installer --enable-foreman-plugin-discovery --enable-foreman-proxy-plugin-discovery --foreman-proxy-plugin-discovery-install-images=true

-If the trainer provides a local copy of the image add the parameter --foreman-plugin-discovery-source-url and the provided URL.
+If the trainer provides a local copy of the image add the parameter --foreman-proxy-plugin-discovery-source-url and the provided URL.

 ### Adjust and deploy the PXE default configuration